Routinely Request Elder Resident Feedback to Provide Improved Care

-Senior living communities serve the critical purpose of helping elder residents stay as independent as possible while getting the assistance they need for daily tasks.
-It’s a delicate balancing act.
-In the U.S., over 1.3 million people over the age of 65 live in one of these communities.
-The facility is their home, and staff members strive to provide the best possible quality of life for each resident.
+Senior living communities serve the incredibly important purpose of helping elder residents stay as independent as possible while getting the assistance they need for daily tasks.
+It can be a delicate balancing act.
+In the U.S., over 1.3 million people over the age of 65 live in a long-term care community of some sort.
+Staff members strive to provide the best possible quality of life for each resident in these communities they call home.
 As in any industry, it’s important to collect feedback to ensure that we are not missing the mark.
 It sounds easy enough.
 In fact you may have residents who are very comfortable regularly providing input and advice.
-But that is not the case for everyone.
-Some residents may be resistant to providing opinions, or responses may be filtered and incomplete.
-Without this information, however, it can be difficult to get a complete picture of overall satisfaction from residents.
+However, some residents may be resistant to providing opinions, or responses may be filtered and incomplete.
+Without this feedback it can be difficult to get a complete picture of overall satisfaction from residents.

 Obtaining elder resident feedback is a valuable tool for: